Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-We present here several useful lemmas for proofs in Appendix A. To prove the first conclusion in Theorem \ref{th:sub}, the following lemma is needed.
+In this section, we present here several useful lemmas for proofs of theorems in Appendix B. To prove the first conclusion in Theorem \ref{th:sub}, the following lemma is needed.
 Similar lemma was also developed in \cite{wang2009tail}.
 The difference is that the lemma given in Wang and Tsai (2009) was developed for original data while ours is developed for subsampled data.
 The details are given below.

 \begin{lemma} Under Conditions (C1) and (C2), we have $n_k^u/n=\beta u^{-1/\gamma}\{1+o_p(1)\}$.

 \begin{proof} The conclusion follows, if we can show that $A = \beta^{-1}u^{1/\gamma}n_k^u/n = 1 +o_p(1)$.
 To this end, it suffices to show that $E(A)=1+o(1)$ and $\text{var}(A)=o(1)$.
 For the expectation of $A$, let $\alpha_u^*=P(X_{i}>u)$ where $i\in \mathcal{S}_k$ for any $1\leq k \leq K$.
 Then we have $E(A)=\beta^{-1}u^{1/\gamma}\alpha_u^*$.
 Note that